Here's a classic shot of a "Hot Curl" board in action. Looks like a real trim master.....

 man I wish I was on a board like this in 1973!!
 Cool find, I did not know Randy Rarick was a shaper.
 What is the fin setup?

 No kidding... looks like a Stoker V Machine well b4 they came onto the scene., esp. the last pic on the bottom looking from the nose toward the tail.
-I shaped stuff like this in '72, 73" but they were single fins.
+I shaped stuff like this in '72, 73" but they were single fins and a bout 1" less wide.
 During these years I'd go to Hawaii and drool at Buddy Dumphy and Dennis Pang's shapes, then go check out the Lightning Bolts with the same result.
 And of course all the Brewer's and Brewer disciples of which, like Bolt there were many.
 20+ shapers paying $5 bucks for a one color Brewer lei label - Bolt was kinda something like that too...... many, many, many shapers: Eberley, Barry K. Lopez, Tom Parrish, Reno Abellira, our fellow Swaylockian Barnfield, Chuck Vinson, there was a cast of a thousand in those days.
 Hawaiian boards had SO MUCH mystique back then!
 Those were the days...... today can't hold a candle to then.

 Randy Rarick is famous for his faithful restorations.